Tackle tax planning challenges head on

 HRAs.
 A Health Reimbursement Account reimburses an employee for medical expenses up to a maximum dollar amount.
 Unlike an HSA, no HDHP is required.
 Unlike an FSA, any unused portion can be carried forward to the next year.
 But only the employer can contribute to an HRA.

 Fringe benefits.
-Some fringe benefits, such as group term-life insurance (up to $50,000 annually per person), health insurance, parking ($255 per month in 2017, same as 2016), mass transit / van pooling (also $255 per month) and employee discounts, aren’t included in employee income.
+For 2017, some fringe benefits, such as group term-life insurance (up to $50,000 annually per person), health insurance, parking ($255 per month in 2017), mass transit / van pooling (also $255 per month) and employee discounts, aren’t included in employee income.
 Yet the employer still receives a deduction for the portion, if any, of the benefit it pays and typically avoids payroll tax as well.

 Certain small businesses providing health care coverage to their employees may be eligible for a tax credit.